 Gumroad is a good option for creators who want a simple way to sell directly through social media.

-How to sell a digital download?
+What is the easiest way to sell a digital download?